Miro Heiskanen

 Miro Heiskanen (born 18 July 1999) is a Finnish professional ice hockey defenceman and alternate captain for the Dallas Stars of the National Hockey League (NHL).
-Ranked in the top ten eligible European skaters by the NHL Central Scouting Bureau, Heiskanen was picked third overall in the 2017 NHL Entry Draft by the Stars.
+Ranked in the top ten eligible European skaters by the NHL Central Scouting Bureau, Heiskanen was picked third overall in the 2017 NHL entry draft by the Stars.

 Playing career

-Liiga career (2014–2017)
+HIFK (2014–2017)

 Heiskanen played hockey until the age of 14 in the youth program of the Finnish Liiga club Espoo Blues.
 Later, Heiskanen played within the youth program of HIFK.
 In playing at the Junior A level during the 2015–16 season, he recorded 14 points in 30 games to be awarded with the Yrjö Hakala Award as rookie of the year.
 On 30 May 2016, he signed a three-year contract extension with the HIFK organization.

 During the 2016–17 Liiga season, at age 17, Heiskanen made his professional debut with HIFK in the Liiga.
 In playing the full season in the Liiga, he played on HIFK's top defensive pairing, scoring 5 goals and 10 points in 37 games.
 HIFK head coach Antti Törmänen described him as his team's best defenceman that season, praising his ability to always make the right decisions.
 By the end of the season, Heiskanen was considered a top prospect at the 2017 NHL Entry Draft, with Göran Stubb of the NHL Central Scouting Bureau describing him as "by far the best European defenceman in the draft".
 Heiskanen was ultimately selected third overall by the Dallas Stars.

 On 8 July 2017, Heiskanen signed a three-year, entry-level contract with the Stars.
 Heiskanen spent the 2017–18 Liiga season on loan with HIFK.